What Is Consumer Psychology?

 Some consumer psychologists work in the academic realm as professors and researchers, while others hold positions as advertisers, marketing researchers or consultants for private businesses and government agencies.
 The amount of education you'd need varies, depending on your career goals.
 Research and teaching positions at universities usually require that the candidate hold a Ph.D., although you could find work as a research assistant if you held a master's degree.
 You also might find entry-level positions in advertising, marketing, sales or management if you held either a bachelor's or master's degree.
 If you're looking for a position or want to see the types of positions consumer psychologists apply for, you might visit the Society for Consumer Psychology's website.

-Schools offer bachelor's, master's and doctoral degrees in several areas related to consumer psychology, including general psychology, organizational psychology, consumer and community studies, consumer behavior.
+Schools offer bachelor's, master's and doctoral degrees in several areas related to consumer psychology, including general psychology, organizational psychology, consumer and community studies, and consumer behavior.
 Many of these programs offer specializations or concentrations in consumer psychology.
-According to the U.S. Bureau of Labor Statistics (BLS), those seeking entrance into psychology graduate programs usually face intense competition.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: